Deploy a Sample Ruby on Rails Application

 Verify that the app is running by browsing to the URL generated in the output of the previous step.
 In this example, navigating to

 You’ve now pushed an app to PWS!
-For more information about this topic, see the Deploy an Application topic.
+For more information about this topic, see the Pushing an App topic.